arjun-bhaidkar/Library-Management-System-using-Nodejs-and-SQL/README.md

-# CRUD-nodejs-mysql
+# Library Management System using Nodejs and SQL

 Description:
-CRUD-nodejs-mysql demonstrates the CRUD operation on mysql database using node.js.
+Library Management System demonstrates the CRUD operation on mysql database using node.js.
 It is fully responsive.

 Technologies used: